MJishere/real-time-pair-programming-app/README.md

 - Database persistence with PostgreSQL
 - Frontend development with React + TypeScript + Monaco Editor
 - State management using Redux
-- Containerization using Docker
+- Containerization using Docker for consistent local and production environments
-- Easy Deployment on EC2 using docker compose
+- Simple Deployment on EC2 using docker compose

-The application allows two users to join the same room and collaboratively edit code in real time, with support for a mock AI autocomplete API.
+The application allows two users to join the same room and collaboratively edit code in real time, with support for a mock AI autocompletion.
+Uses docker based setup for simple and consistent deployment.

 # Live Demo